 "Omega-3s are also good for brain health and are found in whole grains, legumes and healthy fats.
 The Mediterranean style of eating is protective against ageing on the brain and memory loss, too.
 There are a lot of factors about our health that we can't control, such as genetic predisposition, but our diet is within our control."

 Almost two in three adults in New Zealand are overweight or obese, as are a third of Kiwi children.
 And the link to excess weight and increased risk of cardiovascular disease, type 2 diabetes and some cancers has long been established.
-If you want to maintain a healthy weight, the Mediterranean diet is a useful and sensible way of eating beyond fad low-fat or no-fat diets.
+If you want to maintain a healthy weight, the Mediterranean diet is a useful and sensible way of eating beyond fad low-fat or high-fat diets - think the ketogenic diet.

 A five-year study found people lost more weight with a Mediterranean diet rich in healthy fats like extra virgin olive oil, dried fruit and nuts compared to a low-fat diet.
 "Calories are derived from good fats but there's a balance of whole grains that are not processed and vegetables and salad," says Nastasi.
 "People do better with these foods because fat and whole grains can be filling.
 So people don't eat as much and their waistline reduces.
 That's important because we know when people carry a lot of weight around their waist, major organs are cushioned with fat and don't work as well.
 That can lead to chronic disease."